For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Generate a customer authentication token

-Send a POST request to the /customers/{customer_id}/auth-token endpoint to generate an authentication token for a customer.
+Use the API to generate an authentication token for a customer.

 Pass the saved payment method ID and customer authentication token to Paddle.js